Stevens Arms: History

 Stevens Arms was founded by Joshua Stevens with help from backers W.B.
 Fay and James Taylor in Chicopee Falls, Massachusetts, in 1864 as J. Stevens & Co.
 Their earliest product was a tip-up action single shot pistol.

 Business was slow in 1870 when Stevens occupied a converted grist mill and had just sixty employees.
 The Panic of 1873 had a further negative impact on sales.
 By 1876 the company had recovered to the extent that it was then manufacturing twice the number of shotguns as it had been before that year.
 In 1883 they purchased the Massachusetts Arms Company which Joshua Stevens had helped found in 1850.
 In 1886, the company was reorganized and incorporated as J. Stevens Arms & Tool Co.
 The business was able to grow steadily with tool manufacturing and sales now accounting for the bulk of the business output.

 Stevens and Taylor were bought out in 1896 by I.H.
 Page, who was one of the new partners and the bookkeeper.
 Page led the company to significant growth, such that by 1902 Stevens had 900 employees and was considered one of the top sporting firearms manufacturers in the world.
 In 1901, Stevens entered into a partnership with J. Frank Duryea to produce the Stevens-Duryea automobile manufactured at a separate facility also in Chicopee Falls.
 In 1915, Stevens led the U.S. arms business in target and small game guns.

 On May 28, 1915, New England Westinghouse, a division of Westinghouse Electric, purchased Stevens.
 New England Westinghouse was created specifically to fulfill a contract to produce 1.8 million Mosin-Nagant rifles for Czar Nicholas II of Russia for use in World War I. They needed a firearms manufacturing facility to accomplish this and chose Stevens.
 After the purchase, they sold off the tool making division, halted production of Stevens-Duryea automobiles, and, on July 1, 1916, renamed the firearms division the J. Stevens Arms Company.
 When the Bolsheviks deposed the Czar in 1917, New England Westinghouse was never paid, and it fell into financial distress.
 They managed to sell most of the rifles to the U.S. Government and keep the Stevens firearms facility operational and did return to limited production of civilian firearms between 1917 and 1920 while looking for a buyer for Stevens.

 Stevens was purchased by the Savage Arms Company on April 1, 1920, with Stevens operating as a subsidiary of Savage but in a semi-independent status until 1942.
 This merger made Savage the largest producer of arms in the United States at the time.

 On July 9, 2019, Vista Outdoor completed the sale of Savage Arms and Stevens Arms for $170 million to a group of investors led by Savage's management.
 Vista received immediate gross proceeds of $158 million and a $12-million five-year note.
-Vista said it will use this money, after paying associated taxes, to reduce its debt.
+Vista said it would use this money, after paying associated taxes, to reduce its debt.